Drawing and Painting the Classical Figure: an Academic Method

 This course is divided into 2 modules : drawing and painting.
 We will have the same pose for the entire course to enable you to develop a good drawing which will serve as the basis for the painting.

-Part 1: Drawing the Classical Figure (4 weeks, 2h 15 minutes)
+Part 1: Drawing the Classical Figure (4 weeks, 2 hours a lesson)

 By the end of this module you will have a fully finished drawing which can then also serve as the basis for the painting module.
 The “sight-size” technique will be introduced.
 We will look at master drawings to understand better what elements can be used for our own drawings and basic elements of constructive drawing and anatomy will be introduced.

-Part 2: Painting the Classical Figure (5 weeks, 2h 15 minutes)
+Part 2: Painting the Classical Figure (5 weeks, 2 hours, 30 minutes a lesson)

 In this course, you will learn the classical painting method used in the 19th century and in contemporary ateliers.
 For beginners, step by step instructions will be given.
 More advanced painters will get advice on how to improve their paintings.
 To have enough time to fully finish your painting, we highly recommend taking part 1 of this course.